sinarueeger/statistical-genetics-resources/statgen-software.md

 ## Categories

-- 🛠️ Data quality control, handling, transformation (the tools 🛠️ representing tooling)
+- 🛠️ Data quality control, handling, transformation (🛠️ representing tooling)
-- 🔺 Linkage disequilibrium estimation (the tirangle 🔺 representing the lower triangle of the distance matrix)
+- 🔺 Linkage disequilibrium estimation (🔺 representing the lower triangle of the distance matrix)
-- 📷 Principal component computation (the camera 📷 as a representation of an approximation of reality)
+- 📷 Principal component computation (📷 as a representation of an approximation of reality)
-- ⚖️ Association tests (the scale ⚖️ representing measuring and weighing)
+- ⚖️ Association tests (⚖️ representing measuring and weighing)
-- 📏 Heritability estimation (the ruler 📏 representing measuring heritability)
+- 📏 Heritability estimation (📏 representing measuring heritability)

 ## Command line tools